How to Replace a Toilet Fill Valve

 We can help with installation solutions for your bathroom.
 Click here to learn more.

 In most cases, the water supply valve is located on the wall behind the toilet.
 It must be off and drained before you begin this installation to solve the problem.

 - Shut off the water by turning the shutoff valve.
 Typically, you can turn the shutoff valve clockwise and continue turning the valve until it stops to stop water supply.

 - Drain the tank by flushing the toilet.
 Hold the flush lever down to drain as much water as possible.
 A bucket or large cup can catch water as you drain.

 - Remove lid and float ball from tank to soak up any remaining water in the tank with a sponge.

 - Disconnect the old supply line.

-- Place the valve shank onto the fill valve, then insert the fill valve into the tank opening.
+- Place the valve shank onto the fill valve, then insert the fill valve base into the tank opening.

 - Turn the water back on.